trtcrd/SLIM/man/sections/isONclust3.md

 7. Cluster reads are oriented to the seed with minimap2 PAF strand calls.
 8. When a primer FASTA is supplied, the whole cluster is kept or reverse-complemented by primer-majority voting.
 9. For clusters with at least two reads, minimap2 maps the oriented cluster reads to the oriented seed emitted by isONclust3, then Racon polishes from that seed.
 The minimap2 + Racon loop runs 1 to 4 times.
 Default: `3`.
 Singleton clusters skip Racon and keep the oriented seed directly.
-10. Final Nanopore polished OTU representatives are written with abundance-aware IDs.
+10. Final Nanopore polished OTU representatives are written with plain sequential OTU IDs.

 **PacBio HiFi**